saulpierotti/markdown_notebook/BDP1.md

 	* The storage layer is composed of the storage devices
 		* Every partition of every storage device is identified by a logic unit number (LUN)
 * Important data are backed up frequently and possibly moved to a different geographical location
-* Metadata are essential and cannot be lost: metadata servers have a lot of redundancy
 * A parallel filesystem is a single filesystem across multiple storage devices
 	* It usually supports mutliple clients (thousands of them!)
 	* It is built on a SAN, with block level access
+	* It maintaines metadata servers with information about the location of the blocks for each file and their metadata
+* Metadata are essential and cannot be lost: metadata servers have a lot of redundancy
 * A distibuted file system is built on a system with file-level access
 	* It is built on top of the file systems of the disks!
 	* They are typically slower than parallel file systems